sairis-ai/help-center/docs/admin/administration/ai-management/content/content-properties.md

 1. Processing status is indicated in the Content Properties
 2. During processing, a progress indicator is shown
+   - Processing
+   - Convert to PDF (only if it's a non-pdf file)
+   - Compress pdf
+   - Extracting tables: Processing structured table data in your document
+   - Vectorizing data: Inserting the data into the DB
+   - Complete
-3. If processing takes longer than expected, a "Retry AI Processing" button appears
+4. If processing takes longer than expected, a "Retry AI Processing" button appears
-4. Click "Retry" if processing seems stuck or encounters issues
+5. Click "Retry" if processing seems stuck or encounters issues

 **Note**: Processing can take several minutes per document depending on size and complexity.
 Larger documents may take longer.